Durg

 Durg is a city in the Indian state of Chhattisgarh, east of the Shivnath River and is part of the Durg-Bhilai urban agglomeration.
-With an urban population of 1,064,077, Durg-Bhilai is the second largest urban area in Chhattisgarh after Raipur.
+With an urban population of 1,064,077, Durg-Bhilai is the second most populous urban area in Chhattisgarh after Raipur.
 It is the headquarters of Durg District.

 History

+The town was founded about the tenth century by a person named Jagpal, who originally came from Badhal Desh in Mirzapur, and became treasury officer of the Kalachuri king of Chhattisgarh.
+He was rewarded the land grant of Durg with 700 villages for his excellent services and later helped the Kalachuri king greatly in his conquests.

+The original name of the town was "Shiva Durg", literally meaning fort on the Shivnath River.
+Durg used to have a fort that was the headquarters of one of the 18 Garhs or districts under the administration of the medieval Kalachuri kings.
-Alexander Cunningham, a prominent British archeologist, thought Durg must have been a place of some importance in medieval times as it name literally means "fort".

-When the Marathas of Nagpur invaded Chhattisgarh in 1741, they occupied the fort and made it their base of operations.
+Alexander Cunningham, a prominent British archaeologist, thought Durg must have been a place of some importance in medieval times as it name literally means "fort".
+When the Marathas of Nagpur invaded Chhattisgarh in 1741, they occupied the old Kalachuri fort and made it their base of operations.

+Climate

+Industry

+Durg is high rich industrial areas which contribute highly in state and country GDP.
+Its main industrial areas are in Bhilai, Rasmada and Kumhari.
+Major industries belong to steel production, for example Bhilai Steel Plant.

 Demographics

-As of 2011 India census, Durg had a population of 268,679.
+As of 2001 India census, Durg had a population of 231,182.
 Males constitute 51% of the population and females 49%.
-Durg has an average literacy rate of 87.36%, male literacy is 92.94% and, female literacy is 81.62%.
-In Durg, 11% of the population is under 6 years of age.
+12.8% of the population is in the 0 to 6 years age range.
+Durg had an effective literacy rate of 82.7% of the population 7 years and older in 2001.

 In the 2011 census, Durg-Bhilainagar Urban Agglomeration had a population of 1,064,077.
 Durg-Bhilainagar Urban Agglomeration includes: Durg (M Corp.), Bhilai Nagar (M Corp.), Dumardih (part) (OG), Bhilai Charoda (M Corp), Jamul (M), Kumhari (M) and Utai (NP).

 Durg Municipal Corporation had a total population of 268,679 in 2011, out of which 136,537 were males and 132,142 were females.
 Durg had a below six years population of 29,165.
-Durg had an effective literacy rate (7+ population) of 87.94 per cent and a sex ratio of 968.
+Durg had an effective literacy rate (7+ population) of 87.94 per cent, with male literacy of 93.72% and female literacy of 82.00.
+In 2011, the city had a sex ratio of 968.